sutta » mn » Majjhima Nikāya 74

 Iti viggahe sati vivādo, vivāde sati vighāto, vighāte sati vihesā’.

-And when there’s arguing, there’s quarreling; when there’s quarreling there’s anguish; and when there’s anguish there’s harm.’
+And when there’s arguing, there’s quarreling; when there’s quarreling there’s distress; and when there’s anguish there’s harm.’

 Iti so viggahañca vivādañca vighātañca vihesañca attani sampassamāno tañceva diṭṭhiṁ pajahati aññañca diṭṭhiṁ na upādiyati.

-So, considering in themselves the potential for arguing, quarreling, anguish, and harm, they give up that view by not grasping another view.
+So, considering in themselves the potential for arguing, quarreling, distress, and harm, they give up that view by not grasping another view.

 Evametāsaṁ diṭṭhīnaṁ pahānaṁ hoti, evametāsaṁ diṭṭhīnaṁ paṭinissaggo hoti.